winlover32/HoneygainPot/Debug.md

 ```

 > [!TIP]
-> This is because GitHub Actions is basically a non-input console, so the code cannot receive the input, make sure that `IsGit` is set to 1 in the workflows file `daily.yml`
+> This is because GitHub Actions is basically a non-input console, so the code cannot receive the input, make sure that `IsGit` is set to 1 in the workflows file `daily.yml` and `manual.yml`

 ### Error code 4